chetnashah/javawork/gradleBasics.md

 ### Gradle build lifecycle

+All `.gradle` files under `$USER_HOME_DIR/.gradle/init.d` will be executed first.
+If you setup some `ext` properties in these gradle files, they are available to all the projects etc. e.g. you can define a `timestamp` an other shared global util methods.

-1. Initialization - settings.gradle runs
+1. Initialization - settings.gradle and/or init.gradle runs - determination of projects to be taking part in
+the build.
+Project instances created for each of the projects.
-2. Configuration - build.gradle runs, task dependency resolved
+2. Configuration - build.gradle runs, You will be able to see `Configure Project:` on cli, task dependency resolved
 3. Execution - task actions are run according to dependency graph

 afterEvaluate {